chrisryanhart/serverless-dog-app/README.md

 * Restrict resource permissions.
 	* I granted open public read/write access in order to obtain a proof of concept.
 	* Going forward, I would confirm the minimum permissions required by the app

+* Create a docker file so other developers can run the same envrionment locally

+* Add error handling in the JavaScript and lambda function api calls

 * Implement delete button capability to remove stored dogs from the database